robertbasic/robertbasic.com-hugo/content/blog/prooph-event-bus.md

 2017 = ["11"]
 +++

-Continuing on with the Prooph components, today I want to cover another part of the Service Bus: the event bus.
+Let's continue with the Prooph components, with another part of the Service Bus: the event bus.

 As mentioned in the previous article on the command bus, the Prooph Service Bus has three kinds of buses: